M-Files/Developer-Portal/APIs/REST-API/Deleting-Objects/index.md

 // What is the endpoint to hit?
 // NOTE: The object must be checked out to this user.
-// NOTE: Route the DELETE verb via the _method querystring. var uri = new Uri("http://localhost/REST/objects/" + documentObjectTypeId + "/" + documentId + "/latest?_method=DELETE&allVersions=false");
+// NOTE: Route the DELETE verb via the _method querystring: http://developer.m-files.com/APIs/REST-API/#iis-compatibility. var uri = new Uri("http://localhost/REST/objects/" + documentObjectTypeId + "/" + documentId + "/latest?_method=DELETE&allVersions=false");

 // Execute the post.